Writing a Book is Hard Work.

 Since then, I’ve immersed myself in stories—studying them, writing them, and figuring out what makes them work.
 All of this culminated in the publication of my own novel, Putting Makeup on Dead People.

-Four and a half years ago, I decided to focus my passion, my education, and my experience into starting my own business.
+Twelve years ago, I decided to focus my passion, my education, and my experience into starting my own business.
 It’s been my joy to dive deep into the writing craft and to support other writers in unleashing the stories they’re longing to tell.

 Also, I’ve been (and still visit) right where you are.
 I know what it’s like to be on the receiving end of feedback—which can be extraordinarily helpful and nourishing OR, in careless hands, soul-crushing.
 I am not in the business of soul-crushing.